-People think that hair donation means shaving of all their hair is due to photos & media reports which have appeared where hair donors especially women who have shaved off all their hair to donate have been publicised widely.
+It is a wrong notion that has been created that hair donation means shaving of all their hair.This is due to photos & media reports which have been publicised widely where hair donors especially women who have shaved off all their hair to donate.

 Where do I go to get my hair cut?

-You can go anywhere to get your hair cut as long as the donation guidelines listed on our website are followed.
+You can go to get your hair cut at your regular hair salon or stylist as long as the donation guidelines listed on our website are followed.
 We encourage our donors to go to a salon they are already familiar with so they will be comfortable when making their donation.
 Read Hair Donation Guidelines.